elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 It is recommended that metadata collection is contemplated from the start of the experiment and that the working environment facilitates (meta)data collection, storage, and validation throughout the project.
 In field studies, it is critical to record the geographical coordinates and time of the experiment, for linkage with geo-climatic data.
 For all study types (fields, growth chamber or greenhouse), the environmental conditions that were measured should be described in detail.

 ### Considerations
-* Did you collect the metadata for the identification of your plant material according to the recommendation provided in the [above section](#plant-biological-materials-metadata-collection-and-sharing) ?
+* Did you collect the metadata for the identification of your plant material according to the recommendation provided in the [above section](#plant-biological-materials-metadata-collection-and-sharing)?
 * Have you documented your phenotyping and environment assays (i.e. measurement or computation methodology based on the trait, method, scale triplet) both for direct measures (data collection) and computed data (after data processing or analysis)?
   * Is there an existing [Crop Ontology](https://www.cropontology.org) for the species you experiment and does it describe your assay?
-If not, have you described your data following the trait, method, scale triplet ?
+If not, have you described your data following the trait, method, scale triplet?
 * Do you have your own system to collect data and is it compliant with the [MIAPPE](https://www.miappe.org/) standard?
 * Are you exchanging data with individual researchers?
   * In what media is data being collected?